 Kelly, Linda, “Disabusing the Definition of Domestic Abuse; How Women Batter Men and the Role of the Feminist State,” 30 Fl.
 St. Law Review 791 (2003).

 It is also true that men often refuse to hit back.
 They know they can be arrested and jailed if they do.
 Many are raised to be gentlemen.
-They do not want their children witnessing them hitting their mothers.
+They do not want their children to witness them hitting their mothers.
 There are many reasons why even the strongest of men become handicapped by their refusal to hit back.
 And many men are disabled (mentally or physically) or elderly and simply cannot defend themselves.
-There are also many male victims of same-sex partner violence who deserve attention as well.
+There are also many male victims of same-sex partner violence who deserve attention as well, but there are domestic violence victim advocates in San Diego available if you are a victim.

 Some people attempt to downplay female violence by saying it is usually self-defense and that the above research is not contextual enough.
 This is not supported by the research and has been debunked many times.
 As Professor Richard Gelles explains: